-Causes of injury and death
+Quad bikes can cause injury and death

 Injury or death involving quad bikes may result from:

-- Legs (of either rider or passenger) getting caught by the tyres
+- legs (of either rider or passenger) getting caught by the tyres

-- The quad bike hitting an obstacle and rolling over
+- the quad bike hitting an obstacle and rolling over

-- The rider being hit by a low-hanging obstacle, such as a branch
+- the rider being hit by a low-hanging obstacle, such as a branch

-- Carrying too much weight, unevenly distributing loads, or not securing them properly – these can tip the quad bike when in motion
+- carrying too much weight, unevenly distributing loads, or not securing them properly – these can tip the quad bike when in motion

-- The rider being unfamiliar with the controls and handling characteristics
+- the rider being unfamiliar with the controls and handling characteristics

-- Rider inexperience – for example, not knowing that they need to shift body weight to maintain the bike’s centre of gravity
+- rider inexperience – for example, not knowing that they need to shift body weight to maintain the bike’s centre of gravity

-- Reckless riding, such as riding too fast or trying to perform stunts
+- reckless riding, such as riding too fast or trying to perform stunts

-- Poor maintenance, leading to mechanical failure of vital safety equipment such as brakes.
+- poor maintenance, leading to mechanical failure of vital safety equipment such as brakes.